acailic/acailic.github.io/_notes/aws-das-review-1.md

 • Data Feed from “Internet of Things”
 ## IoT Overview
 ### IoT Device Gateway

+Serves as the entry point for IoT devices connecting to AWS

+Allows devices to securely and efficiently communicate with AWS IoT

+Supports the MQTT, WebSockets, and HTTP 1.1 protocols

+Fully managed and scales automatically to support over a billion devices

+No need to manage any infrastructure

 ### IoT Message Broker

+Pub/sub (publishers/subscribers) messaging pattern - low latency

+Devices can communicate with one another this way

+Messages sent using the MQTT, WebSockets, or HTTP 1.1 protocols

+Messages are published into topics (just like SNS)

+Message Broker forwards messages to all clients connected to

+the topic
 ### IoT Thing Registry = IAM of IoT

+All connected IoT devices are represented in the AWS IoT registry

+Organizes the resources associated with each device in the AWS Cloud

+Each device gets a unique ID

+Supports metadata for each device (ex: Celsius vs Fahrenheit, etc…)

+Can create X.509 certificate to help IoT devices connect to AWS

+IoT Groups: group devices together and apply permissions to the group
 ### Authentication

+3 possible authentication methods for Things:

+Create X.509 certificates and load them securely onto the Things

+AWS SigV4

+Custom tokens with Custom authorizers

+For mobile apps:

+Cognito identities (extension to Google, Facebook login, etc…)

+Web / Desktop / CLI:

+IAM

+Federated Identities
 ### Authorization
 ### Device Shadow
 ### Rules Engine